netresearch/kite/README.rst

 Available functions
 -------------------
-Kite ships with the following functions:
+Kite ships with the following `expression language functions <http://symfony.com/doc/current/components/expression_language/syntax.html#component-expression-functions>`_:

 - `isset(variable)` and `empty(variable)`
     - Behave just like their PHP equivalents.
 Only available for variable objects, such as